Oluwasetemi/school_of_engineering_v4/slides.md

 ---
 hideInToc: true
 ---

 # Popover Types

-Sometimes, you might want to have more control over your popover, and this is where setting the <kbd>&lt;popover&gt;</kbd> attribute value to manual comes in.
-Previously we didn't set any value to the <kbd>&lt;popover&gt;</kbd> attribute, we just used it directly which explicitly means <kbd>&lt;popover="auto"&gt;</kbd> and this allows the popover to close when we press the <kbd>esc</kbd> key or click outside the popover box in the UI.
+Sometimes, you might want to have more control over your popover, and this is where setting the `<popover>` attribute value to manual comes in.
+Previously we didn't set any value to the `<popover>` attribute, we just used it directly which explicitly means `<popover="auto">` and this allows the popover to close when we press the `esc` key or click outside the popover box in the UI.

-To have control over our <kbd>&lt;popover&gt;</kbd> we are going to set the <kbd>&lt;popover&gt;</kbd> attribute value to manual just like this <kbd>&lt;popover="manual"&gt;</kbd>, by doing this we will have to add a close button to control the closing of the popover because clicking away in the UI won't work any longer.
+To have control over our `<popover>` we are going to set the `<popover>` attribute value to manual just like this `<popover="manual">`, by doing this we will have to add a close button to control the closing of the popover because clicking away in the UI won't work any longer.

 ---
 hideInToc: true
 ---

 # Popover with value set to manual

-### Let's see how our <kbd>&lt;popover&gt;</kbd> works following the previous algorithm.
+### Let's see how our `<popover>` works following the previous algorithm.

 <br/>
 <br/>